Tuesday, April 20, 2021

 Space is limited, so RSVP to reserve your spot and join the conversation.* Complimentary light snacks and beverages will be provided.

-- Dr. Kevin Roberts (Welcome Remarks) – Executive Director, Texas Public Policy Foundation
+- Dr. Kevin Roberts (Welcome Remarks) – Chief Executive Officer, Texas Public Policy Foundation

 - Dr. Kevin Stuart (Introduction) – Executive Director, Austin Institute